 Do you feel the colors picked by the two will look terrible together?
 Don’t despair.
 Try any of these solutions:

-a.
-Work out a compromise -suggest a third color that both can accept.
+Suggest a third color that both can accept.
 Most children have more than one favorite colors.
 Younger kids are more open to suggestions.

 If you have a fair idea of the colors they will like and which will go well together, suggest it.
-If possible, show thempictures of how the two colors would look together.
+If possible, show them pictures of how the two colors would look together.
 A visual aide helps the children ‘see’ what you mean.

-b.
-Choose the palest hues - Every color has a multitude of shades and hues.
+Every color has a multitude of shades and hues.
 Get the paint cards of the colors each have selected.
 Find the pale hues in each palette.
 Put them together to achieve the visual effect it will have in the shared bedrooms.

 For example, blue and orange might sound too harsh together, but sky blue and pale orange would not clash as much.

-c.
-Find a middle neutral color – Some don’t like painting two walls each with different colors.
+Some don’t like painting two walls each with different colors.
 A neutral color that goes well with both the colors can be used as a medium.

 For example, paint vertical stripes alternating the pale orange with pale sage green on two walls and the soft blue with the same sage green on the other two walls.

 The subtle difference helps each kid have his preference with a harmonized overall look.

 Pinterest is a great inspiration for many such fun and creative ways of making a shared space look like it was meant to be.